geothack/FasterQuicker/README.md

 Open the Visual Studio Project, things you need todo
     Set the Project FasterQuicker as the startup project.
-    Select show all files open DontStopMoving -- Src -- then open Controller, Render, Sound & Math.
-Shift select all files and include then in the project this will be class .cpp & .h files.
-    Build the project.
+    -- Build the project.
-    Copy the DLL files from the Deps folder and paste them into where the executable is located.
+    -- Copy the dll files into where the executable is located.
-    Try runnning the project.